rhnvrm/stock-market-circulars/hugo-site/content/circulars/bse/2025/bse-2025-11-26-d2b79db77baa6953-listing-of-new-securities-of-ishan-dyes-and-chemicals-limited.md

 stocks:
 - ISHANDYE
 tags:
+- equity
 - listing
-- equity-shares
-- preferential-allotment
-- non-promoter
 - lock-in
+- preferential-issue
+- shareholding-pattern
 title: Listing of New Securities of Ishan Dyes and Chemicals Limited
 ---